 - teeth polishing for smoothness and stain removal (if there is stain / roughness, and if you want)

 - removal of 'overhangs' - edges of fillings that stick out beyond where they're supposed to be and trap plaque

 - treatments to harden teeth, or protect against tooth decay, sensitivity, inflammation, infection, bad breath (if indicated, and if you want them)

 - fluoride-free options to reduce the bacteria that cause decay, bad breath and build-up to stick to you

 You also have the option to have grooved biting surfaces sealed to prevent decay from forming in these grooves.

 Usually a complete examination is done once a year.
 The repeat exam fee is smaller for people who have been examined here before.
-Typical in-between exams maintenance appointments cost under $100 if you do your part with brushing and flossing, and stay within the recall time recommended based on your state of oral health.
+Typical in-between exams maintenance appointments cost around $100 if you do your part with brushing and flossing, and stay within the recall time recommended based on your state of oral health.